sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

   On the contrary, MySQL is a relational database management system, like SQL Server, Oracle or IBM DB2, that is used to manage SQL databases.

 23. What are Constraints in SQL?
- =   Constraints are used to specify the rules concerning data in the table.
+ =   Constraints are used to specify the rules concerning data in the table. a constraint is a rule or condition that is applied to a table or column to enforce data integrity and ensure that the data in the database remains consistent and accurate.
+Constraints define limits or restrictions on the type of data that can be inserted, updated, or deleted from a table.
+They help maintain data integrity and prevent data anomalies or inconsistencies.
   It can be applied for single or multiple fields in an SQL table  during the creation of the table or after creating using the ALTER TABLE command.
 The constraints are:

         NOT NULL - Restricts NULL value from being inserted into a column.
         CHECK - Verifies that all values in a field satisfy a condition.